tardate/LittleArduinoProjects/Kraft/Firefly/README.md

 ### The Build

-I kept the build as simple as possible - went with the pre-molded tracks instead of the link-and-length option also included in the kit.
+I kept the build as simple as possible and went with the pre-molded tracks instead of the link-and-length option also included in the kit.
-This saves alot of time in the build - time I banked, now interested to see if they hold up to final scrutiny.
+This saves alot of time in the build - interested to see if they hold up to final scrutiny.

 ![build_01](./assets/build_01.jpg?raw=true)

-Primed in black so I don't need to worry too much about unpainted nooks and crannnies.
+Primed in black so I don't need to worry too much about unpainted nooks and crannies.

 ![build_02_primed](./assets/build_02_primed.jpg?raw=true)